nicoleku8/Q-learning_note/Q-learning.md

 Now that we’ve examined each component of the Deep Q-Learning architecture, let’s walk through how the model is trained — step by step — in the context of Atari Breakout.

-Following is a general workflow of training deep Q network.
+Following is a general high level workflow of training deep Q network.

 <img src="./DQN_highlevel.png" alt="Training Loop" width="500" height="300"/>